JayantaKumar-dev/SpringBoot-Guide-Jayant/SpringBoot-MasterGuide-jk.md

 ##### Short Answer:
 A Bean is just a Java object that is managed by the Spring container (called the ApplicationContext).
 Spring creates, maintains, and injects it automatically wherever needed.

+*Note: The Spring container is the core of the Spring Framework, responsible for managing the lifecycle and configuration of application objects (called "beans") using Inversion of Control (IoC) and Dependency Injection (DI) principles.*

 ### Why is it special?
 - You don't create it manually using new